 Particular three factors need to be emphasized when we prepare our training for a marathon.

-The first factor is the body’s ability to absorb and utilize oxygen – training of oxygen uptake.
+Is the body’s ability to absorb and utilize oxygen – training of oxygen uptake.
 Oxygen is the limiting factor for how much energy the body can produce.

 The better the body is at absorbing and utilizing oxygen, the more energy it can produce and the faster you can run.
 The term we use for your body’s ability to absorb and utilize oxygen is known as fitness.
 A well-known term for good fitness is fitness rating, which is defined by how much oxygen you can absorb per minute concerning your weight – milliliters of oxygen per kilogram of body weight/minute.